MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

       - Edit items in various apps

-      For example, use a send items activity in your condtiions to catch a user attempting to send information in a Teams chat or Slack channel, and block the message if it contains sensitive information like a password or other credentials.
+      For example, use a send items activity in your conditions to catch a user attempting to send information in a Teams chat or Slack channel, and block the message if it contains sensitive information like a password or other credentials.

     > [!NOTE]
     > Session policies don't support mobile and desktop apps.
 Mobile apps and desktop apps can also be blocked or allowed by creating an access policy.